IzarH/project_deep_learn_karaoke/README.md

 > This documentation refers to the standard training procedure for _Open-unmix_, where each target is trained independently.
 It has not been updated for the end-to-end training capabilities that the `Separator` module allows.
 Please contribute if you try this.

 Both models, `umxhq` and `umx` that are provided with pre-trained weights, can be trained using the default parameters of the `scripts/train.py` function.
+I built on the models provided, obviously trained them and used my own new weights

 ## Installation